open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

 This section discusses the details of the transformations between OpenTelemetry and Jaeger.

+### Resource

+OpenTelemetry resources MUST be mapped to Jaeger process tags.
+Multiple resources can exist for a single process and exporters need to handle this case accordingly.

 ### InstrumentationLibrary

 OpenTelemetry Span's `InstrumentationLibrary` MUST be reported as span `tags` to Jaeger using the following mapping.